himanshugarg/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 import './App.css';
 ```

-The first statement imports the React library itself.
-Because React turns the JSX we write into `React.createElement()`, all React components must import the `React` module.
-If you skip this step, your application will produce an error.

-The second statement imports a logo from `'./logo.svg'`.
+The first statement imports a logo from `'./logo.svg'`.
 Note the use of `./` at the beginning of the path, and the `.svg` extension at the end — these tell us that the file is local and that it is not a JavaScript file.
 Indeed, the `logo.svg` file lives in our source directory.

-We don't write a path or extension when importing the `React` module — this is not a local file; instead, it is listed as a dependency in our `package.json` file.
-Be careful of this distinction as you work through this lesson!

-The third statement imports the CSS related to our App component.
+The next statement imports the CSS related to our App component.
 Note that there is no variable name and no `from` directive.
 This particular import syntax is not native to JavaScript module syntax — it comes from Webpack, the tool create-react-app uses to bundle all our JavaScript files together and serve them to the browser.

 ### The `App` component